 5 Mindsets to Overcome Self-Doubt as First-Gens

-For first-gen professionals, this is a special flavor of self-doubt.
-It pushes us to aim for more than our parents had, but it also leaves us with the constant feeling that we should be doing more—often at the cost of ignoring our own needs.
+For first-gen professionals, this version of self-doubt is particularly common.
+It drives us to aim higher—often beyond what our parents had—while also leaving us with a constant sense that we should be doing more, often at the expense of our own well-being.

-When we only focused on the end results, we train ourselves to believe that happiness and success exist somewhere else—in the next job, the next project, the next version of ourselves.
-This keeps us constantly searching.
+When we focus only on the end results, we train ourselves to believe that happiness and success exist somewhere else—in the next job, the next project, the next version of ourselves.
+This keeps us always chasing, never truly satisfied.

-But success and fulfillment doesn’t come from reaching the next goal—it’s found in how we move towards them.
+But success and fulfillment don’t come from simply reaching the next goal—they’re found in how we move towards them.

 So, let’s start looking in the right place, which is sometimes right in front of us.
-If you're tired of battling with doubt, here are five mindset shifts drawn from lessons with my first-gen clients, that can help you find peace on the way to your success.
+If you're tired of battling self-doubt, here are five mindset lessons from my first-generation clients that can help you find peace on the way to your success.

-You might relate to this example: one of my clients found herself wrestling with guilt over leaving a stable job.
-She had worked so hard to get there, and stepping away felt like a betraying her future and her team.
-But when we realized that the reasons she joined the company years ago were no longer part of her daily experience, it helped her see that it was negligent to stay in a toxic environment.
-Rather than judging herself for not being “tough enough” and staying stuck in indecision, she was able to focus on building up her savings for the upcoming transition.
+One of my clients struggled with guilt over leaving a stable job.
+She had worked hard to reach that position, and stepping away felt like betraying her future and her team.
+However, when we recognized that the reasons she had joined the company years ago were no longer present in her daily experience, it became clear that staying was hindering her growth.
+Instead of judging herself for not being "tough enough" to stay more years, we focused on the idea that "changing her mind" was actually a commitment to her leadership.
+This shift allowed her to start planning for her next role with confidence, rather than staying stuck in indecision.

 What might you allow yourself to explore if you let go of the fear of “wasting time”?

 For many first-gens, change and uncertainty feels risky.
-We’re raised to keep the peace and avoid failure at all costs.
-But waiting for the "perfect" plan often keeps us stuck, leaving us only with choices that encourage us to live small.
+We’ve been raised to keep the peace and avoid failure at all costs.
+But waiting for the "perfect" plan often keeps us paralyzed, only able to choose the small, safe paths that don’t truly reflect who we are.

-Take my client, for instance—he was conflicted about starting a new relationship after a broken engagement.
-He kept putting it off, fearing he would make a “wrong” choice.
-Once we helped him reframe dating as a process of gathering information rather than making a permanent decision, he stopped feeling paralyzed.
-His dates also helped him articulate what he was looking for in love, which he struggled to describe before.
+Take my client, for instance—he was hesitant to start a new relationship after a painful breakup, afraid he’d make the “wrong” choice.
+But once I helped him reframe dating as a process of learning about himself rather than making a permanent decision, he stopped feeling stuck.
+His dates helped him articulate what he was truly looking for in a partner, something he hadn’t been able to express before.

 Instead of waiting for certainty, sometimes the clarity we’re looking for comes from action.